Pumpkin Hollow, Oklahoma

 Pumpkin Hollow is a census-designated place (CDP) in Cherokee County, Oklahoma, United States, within the Cherokee Nation.
 It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, Pumpkin Hollow had a population of 176.

-The CDP is in eastern Cherokee County, bordered to the east by Adair County, to the northwest by Tully Hollow, and to the southwest by the Illinois River, across which is the CDP of Sparrowhawk.
+The CDP is in eastern Cherokee County, bordered to the east by Adair County, to the northwest by Tully Hollow, and to the southwest by the Illinois River, across from which is the CDP of Sparrowhawk.
 Pumpkin Hollow is the main valley in the community, running from the northeast to the southwest end.

 By road, the community is 9 mi northeast of Tahlequah, the county seat.

+This is not to be confused with the unincorporated community of Pumpkin Center located elsewhere in the county.